smscommunity/sms-guide/_game/shines/pinna/episode7.md

 2. Stand where the shine will spawn and enter Y-Camera mode.
 Spray the Electro-Koopas to prevent them from attacking you.
 ### Advanced (Right Side)
 {% include yt.html id="lAs-Vv-buGw" %}
-While the beginner strat is significantly easier, right side saves approximately .8 seconds and much more if you collect M graffiti, clam, or cage blues.
+While the beginner strat is significantly easier, right side saves approximately .8 seconds and much more if you collect the M graffiti, clam, or cage blue coins while the shine is spawning (only for blue coin related categories).
 -To begin this strat, have Mario walk to this shape on the ground.
 <img src="https://i.imgur.com/ugZIxTc.png">
 -Once you reach this point you can face directly toward SM and hoverslide on that path.